 A week or so later, when I was dropping Joe off after my work Christmas party, we had a good talk about it in his driveway.
 We decided that it made the most sense for us to get married in October of that next year (2011).
 Joe had just gotten home from his mission and was getting ready to start up his lawn care business again.
 I was still building a clientele at the salon and we were both only making part time consistent income.
 There was no way financially that we could get married in early summer and Joe couldn't take that much time off during the busiest part of mowing season, so October it was.
 I had always wanted a fall wedding, so that worked for me.

 At my company Christmas party

 Within a few weeks, I decided that I didn't want to wait another ten months to marry Joe.
 I was falling even more in love with him and I just really wanted to be his wife.
-I suggested May or June as a new option, but Joe was really hesitant because it just wouldn't be smart financially (If you read our Marriage & Money series, you know why finances and budget were such a huge part of our time frame decision), and although I was disappointed, I went with it.
+I suggested May or June as a new option, but Joe was really hesitant because it just wouldn't be smart financially, and although I was disappointed, I went with it.